Cheapest Car Insurance in Georgia (October 2025)

 Cheapest Car Insurance Quotes in Georgia

-Full coverage car insurance in Georgia costs $135 per month on average — 11% more expensive than the national average.
+Georgia drivers pay $135 a month for full coverage.
+That's 11% more than what most Americans pay.
 Minimum coverage runs $77 per month, which is 34% above the national average.
 These higher costs place Georgia 38th out of 51 states for full coverage affordability.

-GEICO offers the cheapest rates for both full coverage and minimum liability statewide, while also leading in most major cities.
+GEICO offers the cheapest rates for full coverage and minimum coverage statewide and leads in most major cities.
 Driving without full coverage leaves you vulnerable to repair costs if you cause an accident, so compare rates to find coverage that fits your budget.
-MoneyGeek also ranked the best car insurance companies in Georgia by analyzing rates, customer satisfaction and coverage options — Auto-Owners topped that list.
+MoneyGeek ranked the best car insurance companies in Georgia by analyzing rates, customer satisfaction and coverage options, with Auto-Owners topping that list.

 Company Image

-Cheapest for Full Coverage and Minimum Liability in GA: GEICO
+Cheapest for Full Coverage and Minimum Liability in Georgia: GEICO

 Company Image

-Cheapest for Young Drivers and Best Overall in GA: Auto-Owners
+Cheapest for Young Drivers and Best Overall in Georgia: Auto-Owners

 Company Image

-• GEICO provides the lowest rates in 11 of Georgia's 20 largest cities.
-Auto-Owners leads in the remaining nine markets, including Atlanta and metro suburbs.
-MoneyGeek recommends looking at the cheapest car insurance in your city specifically to find the best match.
+• GEICO provides the lowest rates in 11 of Georgia's 17 largest cities analyzed.
+Auto-Owners leads in the remaining six markets, including Atlanta and metro suburbs.
+MoneyGeek recommends comparing the cheapest car insurance options in your city to find the best match.

 Compare Auto Insurance Rates